 When your health care provider gives you the OK to play sports again, ease back into things.
 And make sure you follow safety precautions for preventing concussions.
 At every stage, stop playing right away if you get a head injury or any symptoms return.

 If your team or school has an athletic trainer, they can help you put a schedule together.
 You will need frequent rest days as you add activities.
-You can start with light activities like walking or a short jog.
-Then, if you are still symptom-free, you can slowly add more intense activities that involve head movement.
+As long as an activity doesn’t cause symptoms, you can slowly add more intense activities, including those that involve head movement.
 The last steps are full practice with possible contact and then actual competition.